MinaAshna/BirthdayCalendar/README.md

 # BirthdayCalendar
-Access calendar, read events and print birthdays.
+Access calendar, read events and print birthdays in SwiftUI.